FedeDP/Clight/README.md

 Note that timer is needed to ensure that any needed bus interface is completely started; it will delay clight startup of 5s.
 User service will then kick in clightd dependency.

-Finally, a desktop file to take a fast screen backlight recalibration ("clight -c"), useful to be binded to a keyboard shortcut, is installed too, and it will show up in your applications menu.
+Finally, a desktop file to take a fast screen backlight recalibration, useful to be binded to a keyboard shortcut, is installed too, and it will show up in your applications menu.

 ## Geoclue issues
 If you have got any issue with geoclue, please try to append following lines to /etc/geoclue/geoclue.conf: